square/mobile-payments-sdk-react-native/docs/README.md

 This will create an app with Expo that you can use to integrate with the SDK.
 For more information about Expo, visit [Expo - Get Started](https://docs.expo.dev/get-started/set-up-your-environment/?mode=development-build) and choose the `Development build` option.
 This will take you through the steps to run an empty sample application in a real device.

-If you don't see the `ios` and `android` folders, you can try running expo in iOS and Android by doing `npx expo run:ios` or `npx expo run:android`.
+If you don't see the `ios` and `android` folders, you can try ejecting expo so these folders are exposed with `npm expo eject`.

 ## Step 1: Install React Native plugin for Mobile Payments SDK